marionpobelle/SpaceMeow/README.md

 <p align="center"><img src="https://github.com/marionpobelle/SpaceMeow/blob/master/Assets/Images/SM_MainMenuNew.png?raw=true)" width="800" height="400"/></p>

 Space Meow is a Top/Down shooter game.
 In this game the player takes the role of a cat in a spaceship that is trapped in an asteroid field.
+It includes two modes :
-The player will have to shoot and dodge the asteroids to keep themselves out of trouble as long as possible !
+ENDLESS : The player will have to shoot and dodge the asteroids to keep themselves out of trouble as long as possible !
+STORY : The player has to reach a certain amount of points in order to trigger a bossfight.

 Destroying asteroids grants the player points that increase their overall score.
 Different bonuses will randomly spawn in order to help them survive longer and get a higher score.